sf-wdi-37/project-03/README.md

 Make sure it's **something you can accomplish in the limited time we have**, and make sure it's **something that will be visually impressive**.

-**You may work on this project individually or in pairs.** See the [project planning deliverables](#project-planning-deliverables) section below for extra planning requirements for pairs.
+**Most will work on this project individually, but pairs may be approved in special cases.**  See the [project planning deliverables](#project-planning-deliverables) section below for extra planning requirements for pairs.

 ---